stephens999/ash-orig/README.md

 dependencies (e.g. you need to have a C++ compiler installed etc) you might want to start with the non C++ version.

+## Non C++ version

-To install the package, first download either `package/ashr.no.cxx.tar.gz` or `package/ashr.tar.gz` You can download these by, for example, going to [https://github.com/stephens999/ash/blob/master/package/ashr.no.cxx.tar.gz](https://github.com/stephens999/ash/blob/master/package/ashr.no.cxx.tar.gz) and click "View Raw".
+To install the pure-R version of the package, first download `package/ashr.no.cxx.tar.gz`.
+You can download this either by cloning the whole repo, or by, for example, going to [https://github.com/stephens999/ash/blob/master/package/ashr.no.cxx.tar.gz](https://github.com/stephens999/ash/blob/master/package/ashr.no.cxx.tar.gz) and click "View Raw".
+Your browser will likely download the file automatically and save it in some default place (e.g. "Downloads").

 After saving the file somewhere on your computer, you can install the package as follows:

-To install the regular R version of the package use
 ```
 > install.packages("truncnorm")
 > install.packages("/path/to/ashr.no.cxx.tar.gz",repos=NULL,type="source")
 ```
+Here `/path/to/` indicates where on your computer you have saved the file.

+## C++ version

+We also have a faster version of the package, which exploits the very helpful Rcpp package to interface R with C++.

-To install the Rcpp version of the package use
+To install the C++ version, first download `package/ashr.tar.gz`.
+You can download this either by cloning the whole repo, or by, for example, going to [https://github.com/stephens999/ash/blob/master/package/ashr.tar.gz](https://github.com/stephens999/ash/blob/master/package/ashr.tar.gz) and click "View Raw".
+Your browser will likely download the file automatically and save it in some default place (e.g. "Downloads").

+After saving the file somewhere on your computer, you can install the package as follows:
 ```
 > install.packages("truncnorm")
 > install.packages("Rcpp")
 > install.packages("/path/to/ashr.tar.gz",repos=NULL,type="source")
 ```
 Here `/path/to/` indicates where on your computer you have saved the file.

+## Running Adaptive SHrinkage

-The main function is ash.
+The main function in the ashr package is `ash`.
 To get minimal help:
 ```
 > library("ashr")
 > ?ash